Golden Nuggets Found in the Bible Book of Numbers

 The result was: The Angel of the Lord nearly killed Balaam 3 times, finally God using Balaam’s donkey to speak to him.
 Not only did Balaam not get any money for his trouble, but was eventually killed by the Israelites.
 God’s permissive will is NOT his perfect will for you!

 9) God repeats his instructions over and over and over with a definite purpose!
-(Many consider this boring.)
+One might consider this boring.
 But, it provides no “wiggle room” for any interpretation.
 Example: 17 times He states animals for sacrifices must be without defect!
-If He only mentioned it once, people would say, “I only have to give the perfect, once.”
-If it was 13 times they say, “This time, we can give any old and sickly critter.
+If He only mentioned it once, people might say: “I only have to give the perfect, once.”
+If it was 13 times they couldn’t say: “This time, we can give any old and sickly critter.
 It doesn’t apply to us!”

-Two censuses by tribe were taken of men above 20-years old and able to go to war.
+Two censuses of Israel’s 12 tribes were taken.
+They included only males above 20-years old and able to go to war.
 The first was at the beginning of the 40-year journey.
 The second was nearing the end of the 40 years in the wilderness.
 In between those censuses there were a number of rebellions against God and Moses, which were punished in plagues, snake bites, a fire and other judgments from God.

-During the 40 years the population went from 603,550 to 601,730 men able to go to war.
-Some tribes flourished, but others lost significant populations of the men of battle age.
-While it doesn’t indicate which tribe rebelled, the censuses identify which group was most punished.
+During the 40 years the population diminished from 603,550 to 601,730 men.
+Whereas some tribes flourished, others lost significant populations of the males of battle age.
+While it doesn’t indicate which tribe rebelled, the censuses identify which tribe was most punished

 Tribe